John Dunkley: Posthumous fame

-Following his death, Dunkley's reputation grew.
-In 1948, he was honored with a memorial exhibition at the Institute of Jamaica.
+Relevant Exhibitions

 In 1951, his painting "Jerboa" was shown at the First Caribbean Exhibition in San Juan, Puerto Rico.
 A retrospective of Dunkley's work, with fellow intuitive artist Henry Daley, was exhibited in 1960 at the Institute of Jamaica.
 In 1969, the painting "Diamond Wedding" was shown at "Art in Jamaica Since the Thirties" at Spelman College in Atlanta, Georgia.
 Dunkley was represented by two pieces, "Jerboa" and "Back to Nature" in the exhibition "Three Decades of Jamaican Painting" at Commonwealth Institute Art Gallery in London (1971).
 An exhibition of Dunkley's paintings and sculptures was held at the National Gallery of Jamaica, 9 December 1976 to 19 February 1977.
 With the resurrection of a fair percentage of his oeuvre in the retrospective and a subsequent permanent display of his work, Dunkley regained his position as a true Jamaican master.

 From 26 May 2017 through 14 January 2018, the Pérez Art Museum Miami (PAMM) held the first major exhibition of Dunkley's work outside of his native country.
-The show was composed of forty-five works, paintings from the 1930s and 1940s, as well as rare carved wood and stone figures.
-The show, titled "John Dunkley: Neither Day nor Night", then traveled to the National Gallery of Jamaica, where it was on display from 29 April 2018 to 29 July 2018.
+John Dunkley: Neither Day nor Night was composed of forty-five works, paintings from the 1930s and 1940s, as well as rare carved wood and stone figures.
+A monograph of same title was published on the occasion.

+The show traveled to the National Gallery of Jamaica, where it was on display from 29 April 2018 to 29 July 2018, and it was then on display at the American Folk Art Museum in New York from 30 October 2018 to 24 February 2019.

-The National Gallery's version contained work not shown at PAMM that explored the themes of tourism, immigration and the emergence of cultural nationalism during Dunkley's lifetime.
+In a New York Times review about Dunkley's work, critic Roberta Smith states that"Working in a faded-tapestry palette of mostly black, dark brown and white tinted with green, rose and yellow, he energized his images with disorienting shifts in scale, perspective and form.
+Bushes and trees suggest large vegetables or flowers; chopped-off tree trunks intimate water pipes, corncobs or phalluses.
+The branches they sprout are often trees unto themselves.
+Numerous paths and lanes disappear into dark forests or tunnels while reinforcing the flatness of the canvas."
+The National Gallery of Jamaica's version contained work not shown at PAMM that explored the themes of tourism, immigration and the emergence of cultural nationalism during Dunkley's lifetime.
 "Daylight Come…Picturing Dunkley’s Jamaica" served as a complement to "John Dunkley: Neither Day nor Night."
 It included rare photographs, artifacts and film footage from the turn of the 20th century to the Jamaican Nationalist movement, providing further context to Dunkley's output.

-"John Dunkley: Neither Day nor Night" was on display at the American Folk Art Museum from 30 October 2018 to 24 February 2019.